Early signs of dementia | aged care options available

 A dementia diagnosis often comes as a shock and a wave of overwhelming emotions.
 However, it can also offer clarity in a situation where sufferers have felt confused, anxious, and alone.
 It can be helpful to finally understand why they have been experiencing these symptoms.

 An early diagnosis delivers many benefits.
-It gives people with dementia the opportunity to plan for their future, while gaining some control over the condition.
+It gives people with early signs of dementia the opportunity to plan for their future and gain some sense of control over the condition.
 It also helps catch other conditions that mimic dementia, which are often treatable.

 A key benefit of an early dementia diagnosis is that it can delay entry into an aged care home.
 Current studies provide evidence that early diagnosis can help people stay in their own home longer.
 This is because many dementia treatments can prolong independence when started early and enhance life quality for people with dementia.